alanli2001/alanli2001.github.io/index.md

 - Will be working for the Youtube Shorts backend team.

 **Quantitative Trading Intern @ Cutler Group - Summer 2022:**
+- Cutler Group is a options market maker that trades around 1% of the U.S. equity option volume.
 - I analyzed extremely hard to borrow stocks to see if Merrill Lynch's loan rate is predictive of the terminal stock price through time with pandas, NumPy, statsmodels, and MySQL.
-- I also helped increase profitabillity by analyzed trades and developing insights into edge retention and trade quality.
+- I also helped increase profitabillity by analyzing trades across various factors and developed insights into edge retention and trade quality.
+- Attended daily classes consisting of options theory education and mock trading.

 **Software Engineering Intern @ Financial Industry Regulatory Authority (FINRA) - Summer 2021:**
 - I developed software for the Alfresco Content Services team, which helps store and manage over 30 billion financial documents for FINRA analysts to use while regulating the market.